cobra0506/AIAssistedTradeBot/NewDocs/CurrentStatus.md

     Find the best parameters for your strategies automatically Manage your API keys safely

 You CANNOT yet:

-    Paper trade (test with fake money)
+Live trade (trade with real money)
+Use AI features (machine learning trading)
+Use the Strategy Builder reliably (it has bugs)
     Live trade (trade with real money)
     Use AI features (machine learning trading)
     Use the Strategy Builder reliably (it has bugs)